onja-org/machine-setup/configure-Wifi.md

+### Note for network administrators (everyone else please ignore)

+The batch files are configured to automatically change metered/unmetered settings for the following wifi names:
+"Router Indigo 2.4Ghz"
+"Rainbow access point"
+"Router Blue 2.4Ghz"

+If these networks are renamed, or new networks added, the networks need to be added to the batch files.

-### Just for reference - how to make your own scheduled task and batch files from scratch
+#### how to make your own scheduled task and batch files from scratch

-Note you do not need to complete this step.

 1. Create batch file as described [here](https://superuser.com/questions/1015438/configure-windows-for-an-internet-connection-thats-only-metered-during-the-day).
 Add a line to the batch file used to switch to unmetered as the system only starts downloading updates once a restart is performed:
 C:\Windows\System32\shutdown.exe /r /t 0